emaicus/Rangers-and-Ruffians/docs/Rulebook.md

   * __Learned:__ You are fluent in an extra language of your choosing.
 * __General Abilities:__
   * __Under the Stars:__ You have been forced to learn to sleep anywhere.
 All sleep acts as though you are in a bed.
-  * __Minor Medicine:__ If you are in your favorite terrain, you can create 1 1d20 health potion per day.
-Potions keep for 24 hours.
+  * __Minor Medicine:__ Spend an hour to create a salve once per day.
+Salves keep for 24 hours.
 * __Starting Items:__
   * __Shifting Cloak:__ You possess a unique cloak, which takes on the color of your surroundings, giving you a 1d10 bonus to stealth checks made while standing still.
 * __Advantages:__